How can I change my major to Behavioral Neuroscience?

 - Absolutely!
 While we suggest you take advantage of the cultural and language opportunities of study abroad, you may find some courses that can fulfill BNS requirements particularly at these institutions.

-- You can also search for specific NU courses.
+- You can also search for study abroad locations that offer specific NU courses.

 What should I do if a course I need is full?

-- If you want to get into full courses or have registration difficulties, contact the department directly:
+- If you want to get into a closed course or have registration difficulties, contact the department directly:

 I have class registration questions, where can I go?